The U.S. is investigating who is responsible for the hearing loss of diplomats in Cuba

-WASHINGTON — A senior federal law enforcement official told NBC News on Thursday that several U.S agencies are investigating allegations that the Cubans directed some kind of ultrasound energy at American diplomats that left several with damaged hearing.
+No single U.S. agency is clearly in the lead on the investigation at this point, according to a senior law enforcement official, although State Department Diplomatic Security is the default lead, because it is responsible for the security of U.S. personnel.
+The FBI and U.S. intelligence agencies are also involved, as are other government agencies with expertise about potential causes.

-The official said the State Department's office of Diplomatic Security is leading the investigation.
-The FBI has one person in Havana, a legal attache with the American embassy, who can help.
-The FBI may be asked to provide technical assistance in the probe.
+Publicly, the State Department has said only that the Americans returned home with "physical issues."

-One State Department official confirmed reports that the "incidents" involved symptoms of hearing loss.
-And a Cuban government official told NBC News that the Americans had complained of an acoustic "incident."
+One State Department official confirmed reports that the diplomats were experiencing symptoms of hearing loss, and a Cuban government official told NBC News the Americans had complained of an acoustic "incident."

 The State Department has also left open the possibility of a third country being involved.
 Iran, North Korea and Russia all have a significant diplomatic presence in Cuba.